cap-js/docs/java/advanced.md

 ```

 ::: tip
-Runtime views are supported for [CDS projections](../cds/cdl#as-projection-on), constant values and expressions such as *case when* are currently ignored.
+Runtime views are supported for [CDS projections](../cds/cdl#as-projection-on).
+Constant values and expressions such as *case when* are currently ignored.

 Complex views using aggregations, *union*, *join* or *subqueries* in from are not yet supported.
 :::